-How Would-be Models Are Being Scammed Into Sharing Nude Photos
+How Would-Be Models Are Being Scammed Into Sharing Nude Photos

-Leading model agencies, including Storm Model Management and BMA Models, have warned young people and their parents or guardians to be "vigilant and defensive" in such instances, reported the Guardian.
-Typically, fraudsters will contact girls by claiming to be recruiting for a modelling agency and ask them for topless photos or to remove their clothes during a Skype interview.
+Leading model agencies, including Storm Model Management and BMA Models, have warned young people and their parents or guardians to be "vigilant and defensive" in such instances, The Guardian reports.
+Typically, fraudsters will contact girls by claiming to be recruiting for a modeling agency and ask them for topless photos or to remove their clothes during a Skype interview.

 Advertisement

 Storm Model Management said it now receives messages every day about scam agents, up from one a week two years ago.
-“The rise of social media has impacted greatly on why modelling agency scams are increasing,” Sarah Doukas, who founded the agency and scouted Kate Moss, told the Guardian.
+“The rise of social media has impacted greatly on why modeling agency scams are increasing,” Sarah Doukas, who founded the agency and scouted Kate Moss, told The Guardian.

 "There was one example recently, which went on for several months, where a vulnerable girl was invited to a shoot and she ended up taking her clothes off.
 She had been approached by a fraudster claiming to know me.”

 There were 327 cases of scam model recruiters reported in the UK last year, many of which involved social media, according to the National Fraud Intelligence Bureau.
-Jessica Barker, co-founder of the cyber security consultancy Redacted Firm, said scammers will tell young girls they "look great and have the right look for film or whatever modelling campaign they are supposedly doing".
+Jessica Barker, cofounder of the cyber security consultancy Redacted Firm, said scammers will tell young girls they "look great and have the right look for film or whatever modeling campaign they are supposedly doing".

 Advertisement